 Meanwhile, your clients may need you more than ever.
 Many donors will recognize this and do whatever they can to assist your efforts.
 But that will also depend on your outreach and leadership.
 Do your best to stay the course and keep calm.

-What are your greatest concerns when it comes to your organization in the face of coronavirus?
+What are your greatest concerns when it comes to your organization and fundraising in the face of coronavirus?
 Let me know in the comments below.

 Note: during this crisis, I’ll be hosting two online town halls a week: